ForHemer/To-Do-List/README.md

 In order to install a local version of this project and please do the following steps:
 - Install the latest version of any code editor.
 - install the latest version of GIT.
-- Go to the repository and clone it [Repository Link](https://github.com/ForHemer/To-Do-List).
+- Go to the [repository](https://github.com/ForHemer/To-Do-List) and clone it.

 ## Author